HectorDiazJr/Quiz/README.md

 a function to start a timer. this function also resets the buttons, and asks for your initials to be saved. this leads to the function that handles the first question.

-each other question is also a separate function. these functions include "remove even listener functions
+each other question is also a separate function. these functions include "remove event listener functions

 there is also a function to handle what happens when the correct answer is selected